Heidi Thorne is the author of "SWAG: How to Choose and Use Promotional Products for Marketing Your Business."

 While some giveaways may be best sellers, they may not be best for all markets and audiences.
-A thorough analysis of the target market's tastes should be done prior to any giveaway purchase.
+A thorough analysis of the target market's tastes should be done before any giveaway purchase.

-In addition to the cost of the actual products, there are also several associated costs that must be accounted for in the marketing budget.
+In addition to the cost of the actual products, several associated costs must be accounted for in the marketing budget.
 These include:

 - Setup Charges.
 These are the costs to set up and run the imprinting equipment for an order.
 Can also include ink or other materials and costs associated with the imprinting process.
 Watch the following video for further explanation.

 - Shipping and Handling.
 The larger and heavier the items, the greater the cost of freight to ship the order.
 In some cases, the freight costs can even be almost as much as the products themselves.

 - Storage.
 Once received, an organization must find an area in which to store the items until they are to be used.
 Some items, particularly food and personal care products, may also have expiration dates and storage specifications (such as refrigeration) which must be monitored.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Heidi Thorne (author) from Chicago Area on March 22, 2013:

 Thanks @billybuc for the kind comments!
 Totally agree that they are an effective tool for building goodwill and repeat business.
 Cheers!

 Bill Holland from Olympia, WA on March 22, 2013: